 BROWNING: New sod regularly turns brown during the first few days after installation.
-If the sod is receiving adequate moisture, this is not cause for concern; sod will “green up” as the grass plants grow new leaves.
+If the sod receives adequate moisture, this is not a cause for concern; sod will “green up” as the grass plants grow new leaves.

-WEED CONTROL: Weed killers, if needed, may be applied only after the first 3 months, but not during the summer months.
+WEED CONTROL: Weed killers, if needed, may be applied only after the first three months but not during the summer months.

 INSECTS & DISEASES: Fungus growth may be a problem on new sod, as it is on any lawn, during hot, humid weather.
-Check your lawn for brown spots or patches and contact a professional for advice.
-To help alleviate the possibility of
+To help alleviate the possibility of fungus growth, do not water after 4:00 p.m.!
+Check your yard for brown spots or patches, and contact a professional for advice.

 FERTILIZER: Do not apply fertilizer for six months after installation.
-Then apply 2 applications at one half the normal rate of fertilizer in the spring, one full application in early fall and one application of 2 times the normal rate
+(Late fertilization is the most important.) then use two applications at one-half the standard rate of fertilizer in the spring, one complete application in early fall, and one application at two times the regular rate in late autumn.

 Plant care is also an essential part of yard maintenance.
 New plants need the most care possible to ensure their transition to your soil and surroundings.